deepraining/spring-boot-starter/README.en.md

 ./gradlew pro-demo:watchJava -t
 ```

-Build this project when finish developing.
+Build this project when finish developing(you can copy html files which built by web tools to `resources/templates` directory by shell script).

 ```
 ./gradlew pro-demo:build